 Incredible India amuses and confuses travellers at the same time with its diversity.
-Here are 15 Tips for travelling to India by someone who has been living and travelling here since the 1990s.
+Here are 15 essential Travel Tips for India by someone who has been living and travelling here since the 1990s.

 - Cost of living for Tourists